ShadowXeldron/ShadowXeldrons-S3AIR-Mods/README.md

 This is the my nuclear waste disposal plant.
 Here, we dispose of nuclear waste.
 And I guess my Sonic mods are here as well.

-These are the mods that have been copied here.
+These are the mods that have been copied here:
-## All mods in this repository are licensed under the GNU GPL version 3.0; with the exception of No SHC Splash which is licensed under the CC0.
+## DISCLAIMER: All mods in this repository are licensed under the GNU GPL version 3.0; with the exception of No SHC Splash which is licensed under the CC0.

 Per-Character Themes
 -